se21m024/PPR_Ex_3_Sort/readme.md

 ![Benchmarks](./Screenshots/quicksort-parallel-threshold-speedup-1.PNG)

+<div style="page-break-after: always;"></div>

 ## Sequential Mergesort

 The serial-mergesort was also performed with 500000 random numbers and took 471 ms to order all numbers.

 ## Parallel Mergesort

 The following graph shows the result of the parallel mergesort (without threshold).
 We can see that multithreading does not have a positive effect on the calculation time.
+As mentioned when discussing the results for the Quicksort implementation, task oversubscription is likely to lead to this arbitrary results.

 ![Benchmarks](./Screenshots/mergesort-parallel-speedup-2.PNG)